-Finding a CELTA training and exam center may even require short-term relocation.
-In the UK, there are over 100 CELTA training centers.
-If the nearest center is outside of your region, you may have to pay for transport or even accommodation.
-Along with traveling, the workload is more intense than a Level 5 TEFL.
-You’ll be expected to complete comprehensive assignments, homework, on top of your in-class learning.
+Finding a CELTA training and exam centre may even require short-term relocation.
+In the UK, there are over 100 CELTA training centres.
+If the nearest centre is outside of your region, you may have to pay for transport or even accommodation.
+Along with travelling, the workload is more intense than a Level 5 TEFL.
+You’ll be expected to complete comprehensive assignments, and homework, on top of your in-class learning.

 Due to the quality of the course content and flexibility, a level 5 TEFL course is a fantastic option for ambitious teachers to teach online or in another country.

 So, Which TEFL Course is Best For You?

 120-Hour Advanced TEFL Course

 English is in very high demand, and most employers will require a minimum of 120 hours to work at their schools.
 If you want to teach English abroad for the short term, whether for a semester or an academic year, the 120-hour TEFL course will suffice.
 It is very affordable and can be learned at a comfortable pace online.
 You wouldn’t have to put a hold on commitments like work to complete this course.
 With this certification, you could expect to earn a good salary teaching English as a foreign language.

 180 Hour Ofqual Regulated Level 5 TEFL Course